trdvangraft/flowmeter/README.md

 - MQTT broker that handels the messaging between the different services
 - Prometheus server that stores metrics from the different services
 - Grafana dashboarding that visualizes the health of the system

+/order endpoint should probably recieve a list of pizzas